 The entire body of George Rickey’s business, correspondence and technical files, as well as selected sculptures, are being gifted by the George Rickey Foundation to the University of Notre Dame in South Bend, Indiana where the George Rickey Archive Materials will be managed by Notre Dame’s University Archives.
 Separately, The George Rickey Sculpture Archive at the university is managed by the university’s Snite Museum of Art where Charles R. Loving is the director of the museum and the curator of the sculpture archive collection.

 The museum published its catalog of the sculpture archive, Passages of Light and Time: The Artistic Journey of George Rickey, written by Notre Dame graduate intern Shannon Kephart, in conjunction with a recent symposium.
 The catalog won a book award in the American Association of Museums 2010 Publications Design Competition.

-Later this year, McKay Lodge Conservation Laboratory, Inc. will disassemble and move to a temporary location a monumental George Rickey sculpture in Honolulu, Hawaii.
+In 2011, McKay Lodge Conservation Laboratory, Inc. disassembled and moved a monumental George Rickey sculpture in Honolulu, Hawaii.
 The sculpture, Two Open Rectangles Eccentric, was commissioned in 1978 by the Art-in-Architecture Program of the U.S. General Services Administration.
 The sculpture was sited at the Prince Jonah Kuhio Kalanianaole Federal Building and U.S. Courthouse.
-This building will be undergoing extensive renovations causing the need to locate the sculpture elsewhere for its protection during the period of construction work.
-The sculpture is expected to be restored to its former position by McKay Lodge, Inc. when renovations are complete.
+This building is undergoing extensive renovations causing the need to locate the sculpture elsewhere for its protection during the period of construction work.
+Until these renovations are complete, the sculpture is on display at the Honolulu Museum of Art.
+In the fall of 2017, the sculpture will be restored to its former position by McKay Lodge, Inc.